meeshkan/hmt/docs/RECORD.md

 | Kong plugin | Log requests and responses to the Kong API Gateway using a variety of transport layers, including the file system and Apache Kafka. | In development |
 | AWS API Gateway Plugin | Log requests and responses to the AWS API Gateway using a variety of transport layers, including the file system and Apache Kafka. | In development |
 | Apigee Plugin | Log requests and responses to the Apigee API Gateway using a variety of transport layers, including the file system and Apache Kafka. | In development |

+## Next up: Building with Meeshkan

+After you've recorded your API traffic with `meeshkan record`, you can use that data to to build an OpenAPI schema via the Meeshkan CLI.

+To learn how, visit our [building documentation](./docs/BUILD.md).